Ecnomiohyla rabborum: Description

-Ecnomiohyla rabborum was a relatively large frog.
-The snout-vent length (SVL) of males averaged between 62 and 97 mm, while in females it was between 61 and 100 mm.
-The head was wider than the body and flattened at the top.
-The snout was moderately long with nostrils protruding from the sides near the tip.
+Ecnomiohyla rabborum is a relatively large frog.
+The snout-vent length (SVL) of males averaged between 62 and 97 mm, while in females it is between 61 and 100 mm.
+The head is wider than the body and flattened at the top.
+The snout is moderately long with nostrils protruding from the sides near the tip.
 Viewed from the top, the snout was more or less elliptical in shape.
-The canthal ridge was concave (curves outward) and had thick and rounded edges.
-The loreal regions were similarly concave.
-The tympana was smaller in diameter than the eyes and slightly inclined.
-Smooth glandular structures (known as the supratympanic fold) extended over the tympana from the eyes to the edges of the lower jaw.
-The tongue was round, and the species possessed narrowly spaced ovoid groups of pre-vomerine teeth.
+The canthal ridge is concave (curves outward) and had thick and rounded edges.
+The loreal regions are similarly concave.
+The tympana is smaller in diameter than the eyes and slightly inclined.
+Smooth glandular structures (known as the supratympanic fold) extend over the tympana from the eyes to the edges of the lower jaw.
+The tongue is round, and the species possessed narrowly spaced ovoid groups of pre-vomerine teeth.

-The arms were short and stout with very large hands.
-There were no skin folds on the wrists, though a scalloped fringe of skin was present from the elbows to just below the discs on the fourth fingers.
-The fingers were all relatively short with large flattened discs on the tips.
-The discs on the second, third, and fourth fingers were about the same diameter as the tympana.
-Small protrusions known as tubercles were present on the underside of the hands.
-On the first finger, the tubercles on the tipmost joints were elliptical in shape.
+The arms are short and stout with very large hands.
+There are no skin folds on the wrists, though a scalloped fringe of skin is present from the elbows to just below the discs on the fourth fingers.
+The fingers are all relatively short with large flattened discs on the tips.
+The discs on the second, third, and fourth fingers are about the same diameter as the tympana.
+Small protrusions known as tubercles are present on the underside of the hands.
+On the first finger, the tubercles on the tipmost joints are elliptical in shape.
 On the second and third fingers, the tubercles below the finger joints (subarticular tubercles) were smaller than that on the fourth fingers.
-There were no tubercles on the palms of the hands though elongated flat tubercles were present behind the bases of the inner fingers (the "thumbs").
-Numerous small and round tubercles were also present in between the joints of the fingers.
-The fingers were more or less fully webbed.
+There were no tubercles on the palms of the hands though elongated flat tubercles are present behind the bases of the inner fingers (the "thumbs").
+Numerous small and round tubercles are also present in between the joints of the fingers.
+The fingers are more or less fully webbed.